abelzile/drum-beat-designer/readme.md

 # drum-beat-designer

 Drum Beat Designer is a very simple drum machine for Windows.
-It started as a fun project to help me learn both WPF and .NET audio processing.
+It started as a fun project to help me learn both WPF and .NET audio processing using the NAudio library.

 ## Installation